zchsh/public-domain-ebooks/README.md

 I tried grabbing an `.epub` from `archive.org`, and also checked Project Gutenberg, but I noticed a few little nit-picky things that didn't feel smooth and polished reading on my Kobo.
 So I figured it'd be worth doing a little investigation, and experimenting with generating `.epub` files from markdown.
 If I end up liking the workflow, maybe I can run with it and find public domain works that aren't yet in `.epub`, and see if I can contribute a little bit.

+## Local Development

+Currently I'm working on _A Room of One's Own_ by Virginia Woolf.

+- `make epub_arooo` builds out `public/test-room-of-ones-own.epub`
+  - It also immediately opens the output file, should open in Apple Books

+You can validate your `.epub` with <https://www.bookery.app/epub_validation>.

 ## Updates

 ### 2025-01-22 - tangent to get a black-and-white reduced size pdf